 5. Purple Ombre Mind-Blowing Double Braid

 This ombre dark black to lavender hair color is lovely, but it also shows how great ombres lend themselves to awesome hairstyling.
-This hairstyle is basically a side fishtail braid that is incorporated into a Dutch braid – the effect is kind of like that of a visual illusion painting, it’s hard to tell where it starts and where it ends.
+This purple hairstyle is basically a side fishtail braid that is incorporated into a Dutch braid – the effect is kind of like that of a visual illusion painting, it’s hard to tell where it starts and where it ends.

 6. Dark Orchid Ombre